 In the latter part of Carl F. H. Henry’s career, he wrote a regular column for Christianity Today called “Footnotes.”
 Designed specifically for the founding editor of CT, this column gave Henry space to write and provide “footnote” like comments on whatever topics or issues he desired.
+As a nod to Henry, the 20th century’s theologian of evangelicalism, and his column, this version of “Footnotes” is the collection of remarks and publications by Jason G. Duesing.

-Serving Christ at the end of all things (1 Peter 4:7) for the glory of God (1 Peter 4:11) and the joy of all nations (Psalm 67:4), Duesing is the academic Provost and Associate Professor of Historical Theology at Midwestern Baptist Theological Seminary & College.
 He came to MBTS after serving for more than a decade on the administrative leadership team and faculty at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 Duesing earned his Ph.D. in Historical Theology and Baptist Studies from Southwestern Seminary in 2008.
 He also holds a M.Div. from Southeastern Seminary and a B.A. in Speech Communications from Texas A&M University in College Station.

 For a listing of Duesing’s published works see here.